How to Compress a GIF Without Losing Quality (Step-by-Step)

 You can usually cut GIF file sizes by 50-70% without noticeable quality loss.

-Before you compress animated GIFs, it helps to know what makes them large.
-GIFs store every frame as a complete image, which adds up fast.
+Before you start shrinking your files, it helps to know what makes them large.
+Animations store every frame as a complete image, which adds up fast.
 Three factors control file size:

 This is the fastest way to compress a GIF.
 Scaling down from 1080p to 720p or 480p cuts file size dramatically while keeping content readable.
 When to use: Social media posts, email attachments, website embeds Recommended sizes: